pseigo/book-exercises/cpsc110/notes/m9a-generative-recursion.md

 1. A value (like `empty` or `0`), or
 2. Self-referential data

-These data stuctures MUST end at some point.
-Because structural recursion takes **sub-pieces** of the current data they eventuallylead to the base case.
+Data of these types MUST end at some point.
+Because structural recursion takes **sub-pieces** of the current data, they eventually lead to the base case.

 Generative recursion is not based on such types.
-Our previous proof **does not apply anymore**.
-To deal with this, we write a three-part _termination argument_.
+As such, our previous proof **does not apply anymore**.
+To deal with this, we write a three-part **termination argument**.

 1. Base case.
 2. Reduction step.